 With Epic Online Services achievements implemented in the game, Epic Games Store achievements can be configured in the Dev Portal by specifying XP values for the achievements.
 Epic Games Store achievements require the use of Epic Account Services to authenticate the player and record their achievement progress and unlocks.

-To optimize the player experience, we recommend enabling the Epic Games overlay to display achievements and achievement progress in game.
+To optimize the player experience, we recommend enabling the Social Overlay to display achievements and achievement progress in game.
+We also recommend performing a similar test with a fresh account, not assocaited with the developer organization, once you push to the live Sandbox

 - Launch the game.